 8. Do you take commissions?
 How can I buy your work?

-I take commercial commissions and only occasionally private ones.
+I focus on commercial commissions and only occasionally take private ones.
 But I will announce on my Instagram when I'm open for custom orders and/or I have items available to purchase.

 9. Can I use your dry flower on tulle embroidery and aesthetic in my own country?